ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### November 12, 2019

 Worked on GSD and BPH.
 Had a discussion on possible improvements of the global waste management.

+### November 13, 2019

+Worked on PFS and BPH.
+Discussed with friends about the animals in different countries and cultures and learned some very interesting facts.